gruntjs/grunt-docs/Configuring-tasks.md

       ],
     },
     dynamic_mappings: {
-      // Grunt will search for "**/*.js" under "lib/" when the "minify" task
+      // Grunt will search for "**/*.js" under "lib/" when the "uglify" task
       // runs and build the appropriate src-dest file mappings then, so you
       // don't need to update the Gruntfile when files are added or removed.
       files: [